kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 Currently, minikube passes in a [DefaultProgressBar](https://github.com/kubernetes/minikube/blob/master/pkg/minikube/download/download.go#L48) to this library, which is used to communicate download progress to the user.

 Instead of passing in `DefaultProgressBar` we should be able to write our own object, something like `JSONOutput`, which will print the current progress of the download in the JSON format specified above instead of showing a progress bar in the terminal.

+### Type: Warning & Error Steps

+If `--output json` is specified, this should be as simple as including code in `out.WarningT` and `out.ErrT` which will convert to JSON and then print the associated log.

 #### Testing Plan